 - Cyclamen is also native to west Asia and north Africa.

 - Some cyclamens can grow from 15-25 centimeters in height.

 - Cyclamens are used as an ingredient in many perfumes.

 - According to certain sources, Persian cyclamen was brought to Northern Africa and the Greek Islands by monks.

 Cyclamen Flower Meaning and Symbolism

 The Cyclamen flower has different meanings and symbolism in various parts of the world.
 Let’s take a look at some of the most well-known meanings behind it:

-Since the ancient times, cyclamens have been depicted in various paintings of lovers and was considered a flower of love.
+Since ancient times, cyclamens have been depicted in various paintings of lovers and were considered a flower of love.
 This flower has existed since ancient times in paintings that are drawn for two lovers.
 In the language of love, this flower expresses genuine feelings and sincerity.

 In Mediterranean culture, the cyclamen is regarded as a symbol of devotion and empathy.
 This is why cyclamen can be seen planted in churchyards and Islamic monasteries.